 At present, ‘sewing machine‘ is the source of millions of people’s livelihood.
 Billion dollars fashion industry has stood upon the invention of the modern sewing machine.
 The demand for sewing machines peaks in villages across the city and even in remote areas.
 But how many of us know about the invention process of the modern sewing machine!
-Many people tried tirelessly to invent the effective sewing machine and improve the sewing process to meet the demand of fashion-conscious people from long years ago but it was not so easy.
+Many people tried tirelessly to invent an effective sewing machine and improve the sewing process to meet the demand of fashion-conscious people from long years ago but it was not so easy.
 The sewing machine that you are currently watching is the outcome efforts of many people.

 The reality of a sewing machine can never be imagined without the history of hand sewing and workmanship.
 Clothes is a basic demand for the human being.
 People use clothes to protect themselves from rain, winter, sunlight, and wind.
 Moreover, clothes are also treated as an essential fashion element for human beings.
 Today I will try to deliver the chronological sequence of the invention process of the modern sewing machine.
 Hand sewing is an art form that is over 20,000 years old.
 About 20,000 years ago, people first tried to sew their clothes by hand to cover themselves.
 The first needles wear made from the bones and horns of animals.
 Initially, animal muscle fibers were used as threads.
 Iron needles were invented in the 14th century.
 The first eyed needles appeared in the 15th century.
 Its subsequent history is only progress.

-As a result of the huge interest and efforts of creative people, there has been constant growth in the sewing manufacturing process.
+As a result of the huge interest and efforts of creative people, there has been a constant growth in the sewing manufacturing process.
 Thus, with various changes in the sewing method, the labor has been hugely reduced.
 The Industrial Revolution of the 18th century brought about overnight changes in the process of hand-sewing and handicrafts, and finally the beginning of the machine-based sewing industry.

 A little bit improved design of the sewing machine was made in 1890.
 The work was done by Thomas Saint, a British citizen.
 The patent application for this machine referred to a machine ‘hand-operated and handled for sewing leather and canvas’.
 About 40 years after Thomas Saint’s design, the first functional sewing machine came to earth.
 The machine was made by a French tailor named Barthelemy Thimonnier.
 In 1844, John Fisher, an Englishman, associated the parts used in this sewing machine.
 He also applied for a patent for the design of his sewing machine, but Fisher failed to obtain a patent for his design because of difficulty in the patent office.